Docs · Overview

 - Source on GitHub - MIT licensed, contributions welcome.

 - /.well-known/chakramcp.json - host descriptor (for programmatic discovery by other relays).
+Source of truth for endpoints, versions, and install-channel status.

 - /llms.txt - pointer for AI agents.